clairvoyage/cse15l-lab-reports-sp24/lab-report-4.md

 Afterwards, I ran `ls<enter>`. `ls` lists all the files and directories in the working directory.
 I ran this command to make sure I knew what the name of the file that runs the test is.

 Lastly, I ran `bash tes<tab>`.
 This command runs a bash file.
 I typed `tes<tab>` because the terminal will autofill the rest of the argument for my bash command to `test.sh`, which is the name of the file I am trying to run.
 I run the test and the output is the results of the test.
+According to the output, of the two tests run, one of them failed.
+It shows that the error occured on line 19 of `ListExamplesTests.java`, which stopped at line 42 from `ListExamples.java`.
+This means I should check `ListExamples.java` around line 42 to see where the bug is.

 ## Step 7: